Fox Business logo

 A summary of the key points of this story verified across multiple sources.

-• Tesla CEO Elon Musk was awarded a new pay package valued at approximately $29-30 billion, comprising 96 million restricted shares, after a prior $56 billion compensation plan was invalidated.
+• Elon Musk was awarded a new pay package of $29-30 billion, comprising 96 million restricted shares, after a prior $56 billion compensation plan was invalidated.

-• A judge subsequently ordered Tesla to revoke this $29 billion pay package, deeming it unfair to shareholders and a result of sham negotiations with non-independent directors.
+• A judge subsequently ordered Tesla to revoke this substantial $29 billion pay package, ruling it unfair to shareholders and a result of sham negotiations with non-independent directors.

-• Elon Musk is appealing the judge's order to revoke the substantial compensation, which requires him to pay $23.34 per share for the restricted stock that vests.
+• Elon Musk is appealing the judge's order to revoke his compensation, a decision that mandates he pay $23.34 per share for the restricted stock that has already vested.

 • This controversial award coincides with a challenging period for Tesla, as its shares have plummeted 25% this year and quarterly profits significantly declined to $409 million.

-• Tesla's sales growth and brand image have been negatively affected by heightened competition, reduced government EV subsidies, and CEO Musk's public involvement in the Trump administration.
+• Tesla's sales growth and brand image have been negatively impacted by heightened competition, reduced government EV subsidies, and CEO Musk's public involvement in the Trump administration.

 Written by AI using shared reports from